Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 Williamsburg Winery

 A few miles south of Colonial Williamsburg sits the Williamsburg Winery.
-There are several tasting options as well as wines by the glass or bottle.
+There are several tasting options, as well as wines by the glass or by the bottle.
 The wines with “Wexford” in the label were made from estate-grown grapes; the grapes for other wines were sourced from areas outside town.
 Pre-packaged snacks are available for purchase.
 (Williamsburg Winery products are sold in Colonial Williamsburg’s Merchants Square and at other nearby retailers.)
 5800 Wessex Hundred, Williamsburg | 757-229-0999

 Williamsburg Winery